by Aaron Stemen | May 14, 2018 | Concealed Carry, Gun Rights, Travel

 Before we dive on in, we must preface this article by saying this is not legal advice and you should not rely upon it as such.
+This article assumes you are lawfully allowed to possess firearms under all state and federal laws.
 Contact an attorney in your area for legal advice specific to your individual situation.

 Chances are you’ve heard of “The 3 Step Rule.”
 But what exactly is it?